Punjab Cong leaders meet in Ludhiana, some seek key role for Sidhu | Politics

 - India

-The meeting was meant to discuss ways to strengthen the party’s state unit after the debacle in the assembly elections and the Centre’s decision to align the Chandigarh union territory employees' service conditions with that of the central civil services, party leaders said.
+The meeting was meant to discuss ways to ''strengthen'' the party's state unit after the debacle in the Assembly elections and the Centre's decision to apply central service rules to employees of the Chandigarh Union Territory, party leaders said.

 Three days earlier, a similar meeting was held at Sultanpur Lodhi in Kapurthala district.

-Sukhpal Khaira, Congress MLA from Bholath, dismissed reports that the meeting was a show of strength by the ''Sidhu group'' before Congress picks up its next state unit chief.
+Bholath Congress MLA Sukhpal Khaira dismissed reports that the meeting was a show of strength by the ''Sidhu group'' before the Congress picks its next state unit chief.

 ''It was a meeting of the Congress party,'' he added.

-Like-minded Congress MLAs, ex-MLAs, assembly election candidates and the former Pradesh Congress Committee president gathered at the home of party leader Rakesh Pandey, leaders who attended the meeting, said.
+Like-minded Congress MLAs, ex-MLAs, Assembly election candidates and the former state Congress committee president gathered at the home of party leader Rakesh Pandey, leaders who attended the meeting said.

 The participants included Khaira, Sidhu, Ashwani Sekhri and former MLA Surinder Dawar.

-When specifically asked that names of party leaders Amarinder Singh Raja Warring, Ravneet Singh Bittu, Santokh Chaudhary and Sukhjinder Singh Randhawa were doing the rounds as probables for the next Punjab Pradesh Congress Committee chief post, Sekhri evaded a direct reply and said there can be many names.

-Khaira, meanwhile, said the meeting took a strong view of the Centre's announcement to apply the central service rules to the employees of the union territory of Chandigarh.
+He added, ''Whatever decision our party takes, we will all abide by that.''
+To another question, he said, ''I want to categorically debunk claims regarding groupism within the party unit.''
+Khaira said the meeting took a strong view of the Centre's announcement to apply central service rules to the employees of the Union Territory of Chandigarh.

-''By doing so, the BJP government has the attacked country's federal structure,'' he said.
+''By doing so, the BJP government has attacked country's federal structure,'' he said.

 ''A unilateral decision was taken without consulting Punjab and the meeting strongly condemned the move.
 Chandigarh belongs to Punjab.
 But the BJP-led government is diluting claim of Punjab over Chandigarh,'' he said.

-He was the opinion that Punjab Chief Minister Bhagwant Mann should lead an all-party delegation to the prime minister on the issue.
+He said Punjab Chief Minister Bhagwant Mann should lead an all-party delegation to the prime minister on the issue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)